 League of Legends is a type of game called a MOBA (Multiplayer Online Battle Arena).
 2 teams seek to destroy each other's base in an intense real-time strategy (RTS) brawl.
 Players control and customize a single character, and work with their teammates to accumulate resources and outplay foes.

 Each match, players choose the character they wish to play from a roster of over 120 champions, and customize this champion with the resources they earn.
-Every match is a fresh start.
+Every match is a fresh start - in-game customization does not carry over.

 Visit the official League of Legends website to create an account and download the game.